learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 ## Optimization

-In addition, we could even use an alternative convergence algorithm instead of gradient descent.
+In addition, you could even use an alternative convergence algorithm instead of gradient descent.
 One issue with gradient descent is that it oscillates to a fairly big extent, because the derivative is bigger in the vertical direction.

 ![title](images/optimizer.png)